GMOD/jbrowse-jupyter-tutorial/README.md

 # jbrowse-jupyter tutorial - locally with JupyterLab

+## Introduction

 jbrowse-jupyter is a method for running JBrowse 2 in a Jupyter notebook.
 In this tutorial, we will look at how to use it inside JupyterLab (run locally on your computer), and to load a dynamically generated bigwig track.

+## Pre-requisites

+- Python/pip installed
+- Terminal
+- Nodejs installed (used to launch a temporary HTTP server)

 ## Step 1.
 Create a python virtual env